Jennifer Lopez Slays In Glittery Dress As She Premieres ‘El Anillo’ At The Billboard Latin Music Awards

 A post shared by Jennifer Lopez (@jlo) on

 The performance began with her nestled in a large flower as men in giant glowing hula hoops spun on either side of her.
 By the end, she was spinning in one of the giant hoops and waving her extremely long extensions (we’re talking nearly to the floor) behind her!
 The show ended with J.Lo climbing back into the flower before asking, “El anillo pa cuando?”
 This means, “When is the ring coming?”
 Whoa!
 Sounds like she’s more than ready for A-Rod to get down on one knee!
-Check out the full dazzling performance up above!
+Check out the full performance up above!